What is an SSL?

 If you would like to add a certificate to a storefront, you must add certificates to your whole platform rather than leaving some sites secure and other unsecure.
 Infigo software will charge an administrative fee for setting up a certificate.

 - Customer returns the CSR form to Infigo Software and the signed Change Request form.

-- Customer will then purchase the SSL Certificate themselves from a 3rd party
+- Customer will then purchase the SSL Certificate themselves from a 3rd party.

-- Client returns the SSL Certificate to Infigo software to install on the server
+- Client returns the SSL Certificate to Infigo software to install on the server.

 NB: If you are doubting about the type of certificate required on the platform/storefront, please feel free to contact us via the ticketing system.